XLSForm/xlsform.github.io/_sections/home-english.md

 Both CSV and XML files may have additional columns and XML nodes as long as the above-mentioned basic requirements are met.

+Note that this question type is the recommended way of building select questions from external data as it is the most versatile and standards compliant.
+If this question type works for you, use it.
+If it doesn't, and your data collection application supports it, it may be worth looking into [External Selects](#external-selects) or [Dynamic selects from preloaded data](#dynamic-selects-from-pre-loaded-data).

 ### Rank

 The rank widget can be used to let respondents order a list of options.
 The answer is saved as an ordered, space-separated list of option values where all options are always included.
 The syntax is very similar to multiple-choice questions.